Computer Science Careers

 Even though the job itself is a little bit different, you are expected to know all of the components that are taught in this degree.
-A computer science degree sets you up for high-paying, top tech jobs.
+A computer science degree sets you up for top tech jobs.
 The big companies absolutely expect it.

 Can graduates of computer science programs find careers all over the country?

 A computer science degree can be used anywhere in the country.
-The best jobs, though, are centralized to the big cities like the Bay Area, Seattle, New York City, Austin, and Los Angeles.
+The best jobs, though, are centralized in the big cities like the Bay Area, Seattle, New York City, Austin, and Los Angeles.

 Students who want to apply for jobs at FAANG (Facebook, Apple, Amazon, Netflix, or Google) companies will need to be willing to move to one of the five cities specified to get the best jobs.
 This is where the tech giants are predominantly located.

 What did your career trajectory look like after you graduated?
 How did you end up in your current position?